Yeemster/CMPE-131-2_Term_Project-/Specification.md

 1. The system displays a screen displaying flash cards.
 ### Alternate Sequences
 1. The user does not input a correctly formatted file
-a.
-The system prompts the user that the file they uploaded is invalid
+* The system prompts the user that the file they uploaded is invalid
 ### Alternate Trigger
 N/A
 ### Alternate Postconditions